-Chompi Club invites you to explore the magical world of sound design through a fantastical toy-like “Tape-Music” device with a very cute interface.
+Now on Kickstarter: Chompi Club invites you to explore the magical world of sound design through a very cute “Tape-Music” device.

 It looks amazing.
 Like something from the Lego movie brought into real life.
 Everything about it is oversized, which gives it a deliberately toy-like quality.
 It has big buttons, big knobs, that 2-octave row of clacky keys and a whacking great big carry-handle.
 It’s also decked out in child-friendly colours and adorable characters.
 Is there any way to take this seriously?

 Maybe that’s the point.
 Maybe Chompi Club is trying to bring the fun back into sampling and music-making.

 Chompi Club has a “one of a kind” sampling engine, multi-effects and a tape-style looper.
 The design emphasises speed and usability with lots of one-button-to-action functions.
 Press on the Chompi button (that’s presumably the name of the adorable character) and you are instantly sampling to the keyboard.
 Hit Loop and you are looping, grab the filter knob for filtering, stand and endpoints on the sample knobs and so on.
 If you’ve played with a SmplTrek or SP404 then you probably can’t believe such a simple interface could be possible.

 Chompi says the screenless design invites exploration.

 The sampler can handle 7 voices of polyphony and has a recording time of over 6 hours.
 There are 40 slots for presets.
 You can adjust the playback speed and direction, fix start and end points and apply an Attack/Decay envelope.
 Then there’s a single-knob effects section with filters, lo-fi effects and granular reverb/delay effects.